fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 **Study with a teacher**

-The best way is study with native speaker, but for start non-native is good too.
+The best way is to study with a native speaker, but for a start non-native speakers are good too.

 You can find native speaking teachers here: https://www.italki.com/home

-Non-native (they are more cheaper ofcourse): http://englex.ru/
+Non-native (they are more cheaper of course): http://englex.ru/

 ---